johanstech/Insulting/api/README.md

-# Insulting - API
+# Insulting! - API

-This is the api part of Insulting
+This is the API part of Insulting!

+##